 Book interview times that work for your brain

-This may seem obvious on the surface, but time of day can have an impact on both the interviewer and interviewee.
+This may seem obvious on the surface, but the time of day can have an impact on both the interviewer and interviewee.
 If you’re half awake for one candidate at 8 AM, and fully alert for another at 11 AM, how can you give them equal attention?
 If you have to drive the kids to soccer at 6, don’t schedule interviews that might run until 5:15 PM.
 Don’t schedule interviews when you know you’ll be distracted.

-Although it is not always possible, seeing applicants when you are sharp and awake is a good way to give all applicants an equal opportunity while reducing risk of burnout.
+Although it is not always possible, seeing applicants when you are sharp and awake is a good way to give all applicants an equal opportunity while reducing the risk of burnout.

 Conduct asynchronous interviews